Your basket is currently empty!

 What Are the Risks of Using Ivermectin Without Sufficient Clinical Evidence?

-You could experience nausea, vomiting, diarrhoea, low blood , confusion, hallucinations, or even seizures and coma.
+You could experience nausea, vomiting, diarrhoea, low blood pressure, confusion, hallucinations, or even seizures and coma.

-Severe skin rashes and nervous system effects like tremors may also occur.
+Severe skin rashes and nervous system effects, such as tremors, may also occur.

-Consult a healthcare provider before considering off-label ivermectin use to evaluate the risks.
+Consult a healthcare provider before considering the use of off-label Ivermectin to assess the risks.

 Conclusion